 The application for the SURF program is now closed.
-The application will reopen in the fall of 2021.
+The application will open again in fall of 2022.

 Selection is based on academic records and the appropriateness of the applicant’s scientific interests.
 Students about to begin their senior year of college are preferred, but promising juniors and recent graduates will be considered.

 Participants are provided with room, board, a modest living allowance and up to $350 travel reimbursement.
-In addition, program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the entering class of 2022.
+In addition, program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the next fall's entering class.

 Required Supplemental Application Materials

 - Two letters of recommendation from natural science faculty who taught you in class OR one letter of recommendation from a premedical/health professions advising committee

 - Official transcripts from all postsecondary institutions you have attended